deoktr/raudit/README.md

 Goals:

 - Fast audit
-- Make it easy to extend and create your own checks
+- Easy to extend and create your own checks
-- Output to JSON
+- JSON output

 What it is NOT: